 The 4-7 range is where you can get lots of really effective emotional work done.
 It’s about sitting with feelings and allowing yourself to pass through them, or using them to guide your decision making about relationships and other stuff that comes up in life.
 Like I said earlier, Meg-John Barker’s zine is really wonderful at outlining some great ways of being with and experiencing emotions, so I’ll leave you to peruse that at your leisure.

 The highest range, 8-10, is what I call the self-compassion zone.
 In fact, it means one of two things.
 Either you are responding to an emergency, or you’re having an emotional crisis.
 Most parents would hit a 10 if their child tried to run into the road in front of a car, and the right thing to do there is obviously to deal with the immediate situation and make sure the kid is safe.
 The self-compassion has to come after the emergency situation has been resolved.
 Another situation where you might hit really high levels of emotional activation is when you’re in the middle of interpersonal conflict.
 In this case, self-compassion comes first.
 That pretty much always means taking a break from other people, especially those you are in conflict with.
 This zone is all about finding ways to reduce your emotional activation and be kind to yourself.
 I’ll write a future post about this too.

 In the meantime, I invite you to notice whether these bands speak to your experience.
 Are the bands in the right place for you?
 Are you good at working with emotions at some intensities, and not at others?
 Over the next few days, take a couple of moments to notice which intensity of emotion you’re at, and how you choose to act on those emotions.

-If you’re interested in learning DBT emotion regulation skills, I’m running an emotion regulation skills group starting 1st October at 19.30pm.
+If you’re interested in learning DBT emotion regulation skills, I’m running an emotion regulation skills group starting 26th January 2020.
 You can find more information about my DBT skills groups here.